 Once you have taken the samples and are ready to return them to Fera, please follow the instructions provided in the box and call DHL to arrange a collection time that suits you.
-Return delivery to Fera (using same outer box dimensions as delivery), is charged at £25 (excluding VAT for 1 box containing up to 25 kits.
-Return delivery must be booked at the checkout.
+It is the customer’s responsibility to arrange the return courier.

 Alternatively, if you are local to Fera, you can collect and drop off your kits.
 You can collect an order placed before 3pm on the next working day from Fera (orders will be available for collection after 3pm).
 If you prefer to arrange your own return courier to Fera, this is at your own risk and they must be licensed to carry dangerous goods in limited quantities.
 The 6 sample tubes must be returned in the original kit box (dimensions: L 158mm x W 100mm x H 127mm) and securely packaged in an outer box.

 Orders placed before 3pm can be dispatched to our courier on the next working day.
 Once collected your kits will be delivered the next working day (the day following dispatch).
 Alternatively you can collect an order placed before 3pm the next working day from Fera (orders will be made ready by 3pm).
 Please contact us for more details of this service.
 Please note, deliveries to Scotland can often take a little longer to arrive.

 We recommend kits are used within 3 months of receipt to comply with the Natural England protocol.